lvisei/go-kriging/README.md

 [kriging-wasm example](https://github.com/liuvigongzuoshi/kriging-wasm) - Test example used by wasm compiled with go-kriging algorithm code.

 [go-kriging-service](https://github.com/liuvigongzuoshi/go-kriging-service) - Call the REST service written by the go-kriging algorithm package, which supports concurrent calls by multiple users, and has a simple logging and fault-tolerant recovery mechanism.

+## License

+This package implement @oeo4b's kriging.js, a JavaScript library that is also [MIT-licensed](https://en.wikipedia.org/wiki/MIT_License).